 Coir Erosion Control Products

-Coir Products (also known as Coconut Fiber Products) are a natural and biodegradable solution to erosion control in any environmentally sensitive location.
-Constructed from coconut fibers, these erosion control solutions are able to provide a natural support system until vegetation is able to take root.
-Coconut fibers are known for their high strength and biodegradable nature, making them a favorite for wetlands, protected areas, shorelines, and more.
+Coir products (also known as coconut fiber products) are natural and biodegradable solutions to erosion control in any environmentally sensitive location.
+Constructed from coconut fibers, our erosion control solutions provide natural support systems until vegetation is able to take root.
+Coconut fibers are known for their high strength and biodegradable nature, making them a favorite for wetlands, protected areas, and shorelines.

 Coconut fibers produce two different types of materials: mattress (typically used for filling) and twine (typically used for netting).
-These 100% natural fibers are the base for many of GEI Works' erosion control products including coir logs, mats, wattles, blocks, and silt checks.
+These 100% natural fibers are the base for many of GEI Works' erosion control products including coir logs, mats, wattles, and blocks.

 Erosion Control Mats